-When I was a single mom, I practically lived on this fresh salad with chicken and goat cheese.
-This is a great use for left over rotisserie chicken, baked chicken, or “Hey, look!
-I found a can of chicken in the back of the pantry and it’s not expired!
-Cool!”
+When I was a single mom, I practically lived on this fresh salad with goat cheese and chicken.
+This is a great use for left over rotisserie chicken.
 The salad is tossed with fresh crunchy romaine lettuce, spiked with creamy goat cheese, toasted pine nuts, sweet cranberries, and hearty pesto chicken breast.
 Super easy… super tasty!

 It hits all the right spots.
 If you want to make it completely ketogenic (high fat/low carb), omit the cranberries and use chicken thighs.

 Look for Annie’s Organic Goddess dressing and use that (and no, I’m not getting paid for promoting it.)
-If you can’t find it, here’s a tasty ranch dressing from the Firefly Grill in Effingham, IL.
 Annie’s has more of an Asian flare with a hint of tahini and toasted sesame, where the Firefly’s ranch is fresh and herb-a-vicious.
 But Annie’s is such a home run with this combo though, use it if you can.
 It makes a huge difference.

 Both dressings are bold and zippy enough to give a good balance to the tart goat cheese while rounding out the sweetness of the cranberries.
 This is a wonderful salad for any time of year, but if especially now at the end of summer if you want to keep your cool and don’t want to fire up the kitchen on some of these hot muggy days.
 I hope you like it!

 What to Drink with a salad with goat cheese?